What is the best amp to pair with an Epiphone Les Paul? Our top pick

 Recommendation methodology

 Our process for making recommendations includes first-hand testing, thorough research, and third-party researchers that have also used this gear.
 We also have years of experience in the guitar gear market at large.
+For example, Bobby actually used and tested the Boss Katana 50 for his review, taking his own pictures.

 This does not mean that we always have our recommendations in-house, but in a lot of cases we do.
 When that's not possible, we base our picks on a ton of research and folks we know that have used the gear in question.